 We generally do not supply older more mature trees, because older trees are much more difficult to transplant successfully.

 The size information we provide (such as "small" or "medium") relates to the mature size of the tree - not the size of the tree as we supply it.
 Regardless of the expected mature size of the tree, as supplied it is likely to be 3ft-6ft in height.
 On occasion we may cut the tree down in order to fit into our shipping cartons.
-If this is necessary, it is done just prior to shipping and does not affect the growth of the tree - in fact it is good practice to prune the tree just after transplanting anyway.
+If this is necessary, it is done just prior to shipping and does not affect the growth of the tree.
+In most cases you will want to cut the tree back to around 36" - 40" after planting, to encourage branches to form the following summer.

 We use virus-indexed rootstocks, which are virus-free at source.
 We use scion material from a wide range of sources, and this is not necessarily virus-free.
 However virus infection can only occur during grafting, and is not soil or air-borne - so would usually be apparent on a tree in the nursery long before trees are harvested for shipping.
 We do not test for fireblight since this is now endemic in most areas.
 We wash trees prior to shipping to reduce the risk of fireblight spores being transported with the trees.
 We routinely conduct phytosanitary checks for trees being sent to California, and we can arrange tests for other areas on request (there is a small charge for this).